Asian shares sink as war, inflation hold sway on markets

 AP Business Writer

-BANGKOK (AP) — Shares fell Friday in Asia as uncertainty over the war in Ukraine and persistently high inflation kept their sway over markets.
+BANGKOK (AP) — Shares were mostly lower Friday in Asia as uncertainty over the war in Ukraine and persistently high inflation kept their sway over markets.

 A plan to revoke Russia’s most favored nation trade status over its invasion of Ukraine added to unease over the economic repercussions of the deepening conflict after talks between foreign ministers of the two countries failed to show any concrete progress.

-The Shanghai Composite index lost 2.2% to 3,224.92 after Chinese Premier Li Keqiang, the country’s No. 2 leader, said the government hopes to generate as many as 13 million new jobs this year while trying to reverse a painful economic slowdown.
+The Shanghai Composite index reversed earlier losses, gaining 0.4% to 3,309.75 after Chinese Premier Li Keqiang, the country’s No. 2 leader, said the government hopes to generate as many as 13 million new jobs this year.

-Premier Li Keqiang promised “pro-job policies” including tax and fee cuts totaling 2.5 trillion yuan ($400 billion) for businesses.
-Economic growth slid to 4% over a year earlier in the final quarter of 2021, down from the full year’s 8.1% expansion.
+Premier Li Keqiang promised “pro-job policies” including tax and fee cuts totaling 2.5 trillion yuan ($400 billion) for businesses to help counter a slowdown in growth, which fell to 4% over a year earlier in the final quarter of 2021, down from the full year’s 8.1% expansion.

 Surging coronavirus cases in both the Chinese mainland and Hong Kong have added to concerns dogging their markets.